joeswann/moomoo/ACCOUNT_SETUP.md

 ```

 ### Via Bot Logs
-1. Run the bot in single account mode
+1. Run the bot and check logs
-2. Check logs for "Available accounts" messages
+2. Look for "Using strategy-specific account ..." and "Using account:" lines
-3. Note the account IDs shown
+3. Note the account IDs shown for each strategy

 ## Account Types & Strategy Matching